Widiskel/multiple-java-mac/README.md

 # MULTIPLE JAVA VERSION USING HOMEBREW AND JENV

+Have problem when you have multiple project that have various java version ? here the answer

 ## INSTALLING JENV
 We need to install a tool called **jenv** - Java version manager which is similar to **nvm**(nodeJs version manager).